adamw-u/simple-TCN/README.md

-# TCN-tf2.0
+# simple-TCN based tf2.0
-Sequence modeling benchmarks and temporal convolutional networks
+An Empirical Evaluation of Generic Convolutional and Recurrent Networks for Sequence Modeling